Disposable Session Messenger Setup: "send messages, not metadata"

 3. Create a SessionID in a disposableVM and make it persistent

 The following instructions demonstrate how to persist the SessionID while using disposableVMs.
 This setup will work well if you prefer ephemeral messaging.
-If you want messages to persist, then create an appVM based on <template> in place of the following setup.
+If you want messages to persist, it’s easier to just create an appVM (non-disposable) based on <template> in place of the following setup.

 Open a disposable terminal and execute session-desktop from the terminal, which will maintain access to the config files after closing the app.